-The Crostini beta for Chrome OS gives users access to virtually any application in the Debian software repositories, handling dependency issues, and updates through the APT package manager.
-However, some applications (such as IntelliJ IDEA, and the latest Blender) haven't made their way to the repos, and don't offer a Debian-specific download.
+Linux beta for Chrome OS lets users run virtually any application in the Debian repositories, with the APT package manager.
+However, some Linux apps aren't in the repos, and don't offer a .deb package.
 Fortunately, it's relatively straightforward to get these up and running, as well.

 Typically, when a development team releases a distribution-agnostic package for Linux systems, this will consist of a compressed folder containing all of the pre-built binaries, and supporting assets for the application.
 These packages will typically have a file extension like .tar.gz, or .tar.bz2, and will generally include a shell script which launches the application (usually in either the root of the folder, or in a /bin folder).
 On traditional Linux systems, one can usually run such an application by downloading the package, and then unpacking, and selecting the launcher script right in the file manager.
 Chrome OS, however, doesn't recognize .tar, .gz, or .bz2 files the same way as .zip archives, and doesn't support launching apps through the file manager, so this has to be done through the Terminal.